 - Their FAFSA (Free Application for Federal Student Aid) SAR (Student Aid Report)

 - Proof of enrollment into an accredited program as outlined above and

 FAFSA: Please be aware that the taxes of whoever is financially supporting the student must be filed before the FAFSA can be filled out.
 It also can take several weeks for the SAR to be delivered, so please plan ahead so you can meet the deadline.

 In order to apply for this scholarship you must fill out the FAFSA and supply us with your SAR; even if you do not want to apply for Federal aid.
 You can accept or decline any aid offer made by the government.

-Past the eligibility requirements, financial need the first hurdle every applicant must pass (including those that are chapter sponsored).
+Past the eligibility requirements, financial need is the first hurdle every applicant must pass (including those that are chapter sponsored).
 On the application, you will find an area to provide details about new financial information not reflected on your SAR (additional loans, etc.).

 Proof of Enrollment: Please upload a document from your registrar’s office confirming your enrollment (you might also find this on your student portal somewhere).
 If this is your first year, the registrar’s office may not be willing to give you proof of enrollment at this early stage.
-In that case, you may upload your acceptance letter.
+In that case, please email email@example.com.

 Tips on writing your personal statement: It should be one page, double spaced and at least 10 point font.
 But, beyond that, it should be…personal.
 You don’t need to tell us school is expensive and long and all the other things that are true for every single applicant.
-We would like to hear what sort of therapist you want to be and why as well as any volunteerism (especially serving people with disabilities – through AMBUCS or other organizations).
+We would like to hear what sort of therapist you want to be and why as well as any volunteerism (especially serving people with challenges to mobility or independence – through AMBUCS or other organizations).
 We will be looking for all three of those elements in your statement…and, yes, we actually read them!